Thursday, September 9th, 2010

 (II).
 Humphrey Hogan in Maryland

-10 January 1713 Ann Arundel County, Maryland: Umphrey Hogan's marriage to Rebekah Murphy was recorded at St. Ann's Episcopal Parish, Anne Arundel County.
+1713 January 10 - Ann Arundel County, Maryland: The marriage of Umphrey Hogan to Rebekah Murphy was recorded at St. Ann's Episcopal Parish, Anne Arundel County.

 All of Humphrey Hogan's known lands were in "Duvall's Delight", a tract of 3108 acres resurveyed 10 November 1714.
 Lands described for John Duvall began "at a bounded birch tree standing at the mouth of a branch called Rogue's Harbour Branch and on the north side of the said branch upon a point by the Patuxent River and on the north side of the north branch of the said river."
 The north branch of the Patuxant River should be the Little Patuxant River.
 Conveyances: